 - Energy Industrial processes Sectors Review.
 An overall revision has concerned the iron and steel emissions coming both from the combustion itself and the production process.
-A full carbon balance has been calculated and CO2 emissions have been properly allocated between the relevant subsectors.
-CO2 emission factors for fuel oil, syngas from heavy residuals, natural gas and coal were revised on account of additional information collected from the EU emissions trading scheme and the National Grid Administrator (Terna).
-For the industrial sector, new information was available on the amount of CO2 recovered in the ammonia production process. - Agriculture sector.
+A full carbon balance has been calculated and CO2 emissions have been properly allocated between the relevant subsectors - Agriculture sector.
 CH4 and N2O emissions have been revised taking into consideration the results from the MeditAIRaneo project. - Energy Balance Verification.
-The task force of energy and inventory experts (Ministry of Production Activities, ENEA and APAT) established to examine differences in basic data between the CRF and the joint EUROSTAT/IEA/UNECE questionnaire submissions and to improve the

-- details of the National Energy Balance finalised its study and reported the results in the document "Energy data harmonization for CO2 emission calculations: the Italian case" (ENEA/MAP/APAT, 2004). - Road Transport Emissions Review.
+The task force of energy and inventory experts (Ministry of Production Activities, ENEA and APAT) established to examine differences in basic data between the CRF and the joint EUROSTAT/IEA/UNECE questionnaire submissions and to improve the details of the National Energy Balance finalised its study and reported the results in the document "Energy data harmonization for CO2 emission calculations: the Italian case" (ENEA/MAP/APAT, 2004). - Road Transport Emissions Review.
 The Italian expert panel on Transport, which includes experts from Research Institutes, Universities, Industrial Associations, Local Authorities, Ministries and Public Authorities, has continued its work on the improvement and assessment of emission estimations from road transport.
 There has been a considerable improvement on the details of basic data to be used within the COPERT model, in terms of both availability and timeliness.
 Studies of the expert panel group as well as presentations held in different meetings can be found on the website www.inventaria.sinanet.apat.it/ept.

-Specifically, this year the whole time series of road transport emissions has been recalculated using the updated version of the model, COPERT 4, affecting CH4 and N2O emissions. - Other Off road Emissions Review.
-The whole time series of aviation emissions was recalculated last year as a consequence of a specific sectoral study which considered most recent trends in civil aviation both in terms of modelling between domestic and international flights and technological progress of the fleet.
-The methodology was applied at national and airport level and the results shared with national experts in the framework of an ad hoc working group instituted by the National Aviation Authority (ENAC).
-There was also a revision of the methodology to estimate emissions from the maritime sector from 2004, on account of a national study which considered most recent trends in terms of modelling between domestic and international consumptions and improvements in operational activities in harbour.
-Also in this case, results were presented to a working group on local air emission inventories, formed by local authorities, sectoral experts, the Ministry of Environment, Land and Sea, and air quality model experts. - MeditAIRaneo Project.
+- MeditAIRaneo Project.
 A three years project involving the Inventory Reference Centres of the European Mediterranean Countries (Italy, Spain, France, Greece, and Portugal) started at the end of the year 2000.
 The aim was to examine in details emissions that are specific and/or typical of the Mediterranean Countries.
 Four different studies on air emissions from vegetation, agriculture, solvent use and urban road transport in Mediterranean areas were funded by APAT.
 Common objectives are analysis of methodologies and emission factors used by Mediterranean countries for estimating emissions, individuation of Mediterranean peculiarities, in comparison with other European countries, such as climate, technologies, industrial management, identification of methodological points which need in-depth examination and uncertainty assessment.
 An Italian case study has been developed for each of the four projects.
 In 2006 all the projects concluded and the results have been used in the national inventory to improve country-specific emission factors. - Emissions Trading Scheme.
 The analysis of sectoral industrial data from the Italian Emission Trading Scheme database has been used to develop country-specific emission factors and check activity data levels. - European Pollutant Emission Registry.
-Data from the Italian Pollutant Emission Register (EPER-EPRTR) from different industrial sectors were used in the estimation and/or as a check and comparison with the estimates carried out at national level.
+Data from the Italian Pollutant Emission Register (EPER) from some industrial sectors were used as a check and comparison with the estimates carried out at national level.
 In particular, this regards the production of non-ferrous metals, chemical productions such as nitric and sulphuric acid, and the production of iron and steel. - Local inventories.
 A study on the top-down approach to the preparation of local inventories was conducted and Italian emissions for different local areas were derived.
-In 2008, ISPRA finalised the provincial inventory at local scale for the years 1990, 1995, 2000 and 2005.
 The results were checked out by regional and local environmental agencies and governments in order to find out the main weak points and contribute with information available to characterise the local environment.
-Final estimates and the detailed methodologies followed for each SNAP sector to carry out emission figures are available at ISPRA web address http://www.sinanet.apat.it/it/inventaria and published in technical reports (Liburdi et al., 2004; APAT/ARPA, 2006; ISPRA 2009).
+Final estimates and the detailed methodologies followed for each SNAP sector to carry out emission figures are published in technical reports (Liburdi et al., 2004, APAT/ARPA, 2006).